 Over time, the Challenge is also a winner because it is now attracting students to hydraulics like never before.

-Read the next post in this series to fin out more about the bike design.
+Read the next post in this series to find out more about the bike design.

-Article contributed by Craig Maxwell, Corporate Vice President Technology and Innovation
+Article contributed by Craig Maxwell, Corporate Vice President Technology and Innovation, Parker Hannifin

 Additional articles may be found here: